RobinLinus/coins-legacy/notes/succinct-fullnode.md

 ### Inclusion Proofs for Spent Outputs

 We can extend each block with Merkle inclusion proofs for every spent output.
 In the following, blocks extended with such inclusion proofs are denoted as *extended blocks*.
 Block extensions prove outputs inclusion.
-They reduce the required knowledge of the UTXO set to the question, if a particular included output is actually unspent.
+They reduce the required knowledge of the UTXO set to the question, if a particular *included* output is actually *unspent*.

 This construction requires an overhead of about:

 - `proof_size * outputs/TX * TX/block`
   - `proof_size ~ ( log2( TX/block ) - 1) * 32 bytes` ( We can do `-1` here because the Merkle root is in the header and the transaction hash is in the current block as UTXO-ID, which's inclusion we want to prove. )